fortinetdev/terraform-provider-fortios/website/docs/d/fortios_router_multicast6.html.markdown

 The `pim_sm_global` block contains:

 * `register_rate_limit` - Limit of packets/sec per source registered through this RP (0 means unlimited).
+* `pim_use_sdwan` - Enable/disable use of SDWAN when checking RPF neighbor and sending of REG packet.
 * `rp_address` - Statically configured RP addresses.
 The structure of `rp_address` block is documented below.

 The `rp_address` block contains: